Chasing the Desert Quail of the Arid Southwest

 Range and Habitat of the Scaled Quail

 The scaled quail occurs throughout western Texas, western Oklahoma, southern Colorado, most of New Mexico, and southeast Arizona, as well as much of interior Mexico (National Audubon Society 2019; NatureServe 2019).
-Where their ranges overlap, scaled quail tend to use open habitats, while Gambel’s quail and northern bobwhites use denser or more shrub-dominated habitats.
+Where their ranges overlap, scaled quail habitat tend to be open, while Gambel’s quail and northern bobwhites use denser or more shrub-dominated habitats.

 The scaled quail mostly use arid, desert grasslands and shrublands within their range.
 They seem to respond best to mixed habitat types, and populations decline as the vegetation becomes strictly grassland or shrubland alone (NatureServe 2019).
 Likely habitats include open plains, rolling hills and mesas (up to about 7,000 feet elevation) with acacia, sagebrush, cacti, mesquite, yucca and pinyon-juniper woodlands (All About Birds 2019; NatureServe 2019).
 They prefer areas of open ground beneath or adjacent to structure and cover.